 Even though we’ve moved multiple times over the last decade, and are always conscientious of keeping a budget, I’ve still found small things can make a difference in how relaxed or anxious we feel in our own (rented) home.
 So below are my eight tips for making the most of any space that is yours to design.

 1. Read!
-Top Design Books That Have Changed the Way I Think
+Top Simple Design Tips in Books That Have Changed the Way I Think

 This book looks like a textbook, but reads like a devotional.
 Two-hundred and fifty-three entries describe every possible space inside and outside the home: small public squares, half-hidden garden, the couple’s realm, flow through rooms, common areas at the heart.
 It gives in-depth ways to create a space where people feel welcomed, accepted, and apart of the whole.
 Plus, it walks you through how to use the book when designing your own spaces.